 Please note: Osler’s vaccine clinic booking phone line is experiencing a high call volume.
 We are working hard to respond so please be patient with us.
 We will get back to you as soon as possible.
 MORE INFO

-Unity Health’s COVID-19 vaccination clinics at St. Joseph’s and St. Michael’s are open for first dose appointments.
+Unity Health’s COVID-19 vaccination clinics for St. Joseph’s Health Centre, St. Michael’s Hospital and Providence Healthcare.

 Pregnant individuals are now eligible for the #COVID19 vaccine.